 - My Account

 *Herb Jeffries was born on this date in 1913.
 He was a Black singer and actor.

-From Detroit, MI., his white Irish mother ran a rooming house, and his father, whom he never knew, was of Sicilian, Ethiopian, French, Italian and Moorish ancestry.
+From Detroit, MI., his white Irish mother ran a rooming house, and his father, whom he never knew, was of Sicilian, Ethiopian, French, Italian, and Moorish ancestry.
 Jefferies grew up in a mixed neighborhood.
-He showed definitive interest in singing during his formative teenage years and was often found hanging out with the Howard Buntz Orchestra at various Detroit ballrooms.
+He showed definitive interest in singing during his formative teenage years and often hung out with the Howard Buntz Orchestra at various Detroit ballrooms.
 He began singing in a combo with a neighborhood piano prodigy, performing locally and on the radio.
 When Jeffries moved to Chicago, he was discovered by Earl "Fatha" Hines, who invited him to sing at his local shows there.
 Hines was so pleased that he asked Jeffries to go on the road with his band for a tour of the South.

 Jeffries was a mellow baritone; he sang with Cab Calloway.
 One of his five wives was the stripper Tempest Storm.
 On-screen, as Herbert Jeffrey, he became the smoothest cowboy west of Sugar Hill in four movie-sing-a-longs made in the late 30s at a Black-owned California ranch.
-After a few years on the road, he became determined to produce a Black cowboy picture.
-He encountered a major lack of interest in funding the project, but persistence paid off when he arrived in Hollywood and the rest is history.
+After a few years on the road, he became determined to produce a black cowboy picture.
+He encountered a major lack of interest in funding the project, but persistence paid off when he arrived in Hollywood, and the rest is history.
 Starring, casting, writing the music score, and performing his stunts kept Jeffries busy for two years and five movies.
 In 1939, Jefferies joined the Duke Ellington Orchestra as their first male vocalist and became a major singing star.